 DATE 2

-I had a few other things planned that morning so it was an early meetup.
-He’s a busy tech worker, so he sent me a screenshot of his calendar booked for “Theoretically Wholesome Coffee Date With Coldhealing” which also should have once again clued me in that he thought this was a date with a girl.
-But I was trying to coordinate many other things I had planned for the day, so I just looked at the calendar time window he had set and saw okay cool I have time to get to my next thing.
+I had a few other things planned that day so we had an early morning meetup.
+He’s a busy tech worker, so he sent me a screenshot of his calendar booked for “Theoretically Wholesome Coffee Date With Coldhealing” which also should have once again clued me in that he thought this was a flirtatious date with a girl.
+But I was trying to coordinate many other things I had planned for the day, so I just looked at the calendar time window he had set and saw okay cool I have time to get to my next plans for the day.

 I go to the West Village coffee shop on a Saturday at noon.
-There’s a guy who I think is him sitting towards the front of the shop checking his phone, but he doesn’t give me any signs of recognition when I walk up to him.
-I don’t say hi because I’m not 100% sure it’s him, and I think it’s weird because he had read my message that said I was almost there and what I was wearing.
-I go up to order a coffee to see what happens, and the guy walks out and a few minutes later I get a twitter DM that he had a “work emergency” and we’d have to reschedule.
-I hit him with an “okay” which he never replies to, despite his previously high enthusiasm for hanging out.
+There’s a guy who I think is the person I’m trying to meet sitting towards the front of the shop checking his phone, but he doesn’t give me any signs of recognition when I walk up to him.
+I don’t say hi because I’m not 100% sure it’s him.
+I think it’s weird because he had read my message that said I was almost there and what I was wearing, but hadn’t yet responded and wasn’t giving me any signal that it was him.
+I go up to order a coffee to see what happens, and the guy walks out.
+A few minutes later I get a twitter DM that he had a “work emergency” and we’d have to reschedule.
+I hit him with an “okay” in reply which he never responds to, despite his previously high enthusiasm for hanging out.

-I don’t want this to be about specific individuals, which is why I’m not writing anything that identifies these two people.
-There’s no ethical wrong committed by either.
+I don’t want this writing to be about specific individuals, which is why I’m not writing anything that identifies my two dates.
+There’s no ethical wrong committed by either person.
 But these meetups happened to me too, not just them, and they made me as an individual feel discardable to people who purported to want to be friends.
 Not catastrophically discardable, but enough to where I think I’m allowed to write a Substack about it and be a tiny bit mean.

-My dates knew the coldhealing account enough to want to spend time with it in person, with potential for more if it went well.
-That sort of attachment towards girls on the computer is well-chronicled.
+The other side of this is misunderstood attachment.
+This doesn’t bother me as much, because I’ve done it too, but it’s important to watch.
+Both of my dates knew the coldhealing account enough to want to spend time with it in person, with potential for a friendship escalating even to a romantic relatonship if the meeting went well.
+That kind of attachment towards girls on the computer is well-chronicled.
 But I’m literally not a girl, and so the attachment they formed wasn’t even directionally correct.
 They were grasping their perception of an online image that wasn’t close to real, and not even what I was trying to present as real.
+This is a particularly obvious misunderstanding, but I think that many people form images in their head of people they know from online that are untrue in significantly more subtle ways.
+These fantasies are harder to dispel, but I think it’s important to be aware that they’re fantasies.

-These were both smart people who will do great things in their lives, and they have busy schedules.
-But as they look for love they’re still jumping at images online, at the idea of dating a highbie Twitter girl who can make silly but gentle jokes about product managers.
-In small and responsible ways, quick dates for coffee and drinks, but still.
-I think all three of us are going to make it, but let’s try to be kind and perceptive and forgiving as we work towards it.
+These were two smart people who will do great things in their lives, and they have busy schedules.
+But as they look for love they’re still jumping at images online, at the idea of dating a highbie well-connected Twitter girl who makes silly but gentle jokes about product managers.
+They’re jumping in small and responsible ways, quick dates for coffee and drinks, but still, they’re jumping at images.
+I think all three of us are going to make it, but let’s try to be kind, perceptive, and forgiving as we work towards it.

 Howling at this, keeeeeeek what a time to be alive